-Apart from a short-lived recovery in 2006, the Autogas vehicle fleet has been contracting steadily since the early 2000s.
-At end-2017, there were 133 000 Autogas vehicles in use - down from a peak of 360 000 in 2001.
+Apart from a short-lived recovery in 2006, the Autogas vehicle fleet has been contracting almost without a break since the early 2000s.
+At end-2018, there were 144 000 Autogas vehicles in use - down from a peak of 360 000 in 2001.
 A hike in the excise tax on Autogas that took effect at the beginning of 2014 alongside much smaller increases in the tax on gasoline and diesel has driven down consumer interest in buying OEM Autogas cars or converting an existing car to run on the fuel.
-Only two carmakers - Dacia (with two models), and Opel (with four) - still offer Autogas versions, even though the prices are often not much more (and in some cases cheaper)1 than those of gasoline-powered equivalents and are much cheaper than diesel cars thanks to lower purchase taxes (see below).
+Only three carmakers - Chevrolet, Dacia and Opel - still offer Autogas versions, even though the prices are often not much more (and in some cases lower) than those of gasoline-powered equivalents and are much cheaper than diesel cars thanks to lower purchase taxes (see below).
 There are 1 650 refuelling sites that sell Autogas across the country, close to half of the total.